khalilrached/flappy-bird/README.md

 using `pygame` library to create 2d object.

 ### AI training
-using `tensor flow` to create the neural-network and train the model to beat this game
+using `tensorflow` to create the neural-network and train the model to beat this game

 ### install / run